 Founded in 1974, the IEA was initially designed to help countries coordinate a collective response to major disruptions in the supply of oil such as the crisis of 1973/4.
 While this remains a key aspect of its work, the IEA has evolved and expanded.
 It is at the heart of global dialogue on energy, providing authoritative statistics and analysis.

-An autonomous organisation, the IEA examines the full spectrum of energy issues and advocates policies that will enhance the reliability, affordability and sustainability of energy in its 30 member countries and beyond.
+An autonomous organization, the IEA examines the full spectrum of energy issues and advocates policies that will enhance the reliability, affordability, and sustainability of energy in its 30 member countries and beyond.
 The four main areas of IEA focus are:

 - Economic development: Ensuring the stable supply of energy to IEA member countries and promoting free markets to foster economic growth and eliminate energy poverty;

 - Environmental awareness: Enhancing international knowledge of options for tackling climate change; and